3schwartz/fga-operator/docs/README.md

         command: ["sleep", "9999999"]
 ```

-By applying above we see that `OPENFGA_AUTH_MODEL_ID` is changed to the authorization model id with version label `1.1.1`.
+By applying the above, the `OPENFGA_AUTH_MODEL_ID` will be set to the authorization model ID with version label `1.1.1`.

 ```
 apiVersion: apps/v1